nslocomotives/IbrowsNewsletterBundle/README.md

 ===========

-Have a look on our sandbox: https://github.com/ibrows/IbrowsNewsletterBundleSandbox Online installation: http://newsletterbundle.ibrhost.com (User: demo / Pass: demo)
+Have a look on our sandbox: https://github.com/ibrows/IbrowsNewsletterBundleSandbox Demo installation: http://newsletterbundle.ibrhost.com (User: demo / Pass: demo)

 How to install
 ==============